Gadolinium(III) nitrate

-Gadolinium(III) nitrate is an inorganic compound of gadolinium.
+Gadolinium(III) nitrate is an inorganic compound of gadolinium with the formula Gd(NO_{3})_{3}.
+A hydrate with the formula [Gd(NO_{3})_{3}(H_{2}O)_{4}]·2H_{2}O exists.
 This salt is used as a water-soluble neutron poison in nuclear reactors.
 Gadolinium nitrate, like all nitrate salts, is an oxidizing agent.

-The most common form of this substance is hexahydrate Gd(NO_{3})_{3}•6H_{2}O with molecular weight 451.36 g/mol and CAS Number: 19598-90-4.

 Use

 Gadolinium nitrate was used at the Savannah River Site heavy water nuclear reactors and had to be separated from the heavy water for storage or reuse.

 The Canadian CANDU reactor, a pressurized heavy water reactor, also uses gadolinium nitrate as a water-soluble neutron poison in heavy water.

 Gadolinium nitrate is also used as a raw material in the production of other gadolinium compounds, for production of specialty glasses and ceramics and as a phosphor.